 Negotiating a successful trade agreement can take years.
 The first step typically involves a joint study to determine potential economic benefits.
 If the study finds demonstrable benefits for all participating countries, Ministers may decide to launch negotiations.

 The negotiations themselves involve officials from each countries’ relevant government agencies.
 These officials meet periodically for a series of negotiating rounds.
-In New Zealand, MFAT coordinates trade negotiations, with negotiators drawn from the Ministry of Economic Development, the Ministry of Agriculture and Forestry, Treasury, Customs, the Department of Labour, the Ministry for the Environment, and the Ministry of Culture and Heritage among others.
+In New Zealand, MFAT coordinates trade negotiations, with negotiators drawn from the Ministry of Business, Innovation and Employment, the Ministry of Primary Industries, Treasury, Customs, the Department of Labour, the Ministry for the Environment, and the Ministry for Culture and Heritage among others.